The Postal Service wants to remind workers that the high season for hurricanes is here

 • Store enough food and water to last at least three days.
 One gallon of drinking water per person per day is recommended.

-• Create a personal preparedness kit and include items such as hand sanitizer — or bar or liquid soap if sanitizer isn’t available — and cloth face coverings in the event of evacuation.
+• Create a personal preparedness kit and include items such as hand sanitizer and disposable masks as a precautionary measure.

 • Prepare a first-aid kit and make plans for pets.

-If a hurricane is expected, call the USPS National Employee Emergency Hotline (888-363-7462) for work schedule or reporting-time change information.
+If a hurricane is expected, call the USPS National Employee Emergency Hotline at 888-363-7462 (888-EMERGNC) for work schedule or reporting-time change information.